USA Swimming offers lots of odd, out-dated, and ill-informed nutritional advice to young swimmers. This series of posts are offered as a corrective.

 Saturated fats, like coconut oil, butter, and palm oil, raise risk of CVD.

-Eh, no. (By the way, the author defines CVD (cardiovascular disease) as “heart disease, blood vessel disease like high blood pressure, peripheral vascular diseases, and stroke”.)
+Eh, no. The author defines CVD (cardiovascular disease) as “heart disease, blood vessel disease like high blood pressure, peripheral vascular diseases, and stroke”.

 …the available evidence suggests that SAFA [saturated fatty acid] reduction has little, if any, direct effect on stroke risk, but that the consumption of SAFA-rich dairy foods may be associated with a lower risk of ischemic stroke.

 Yes, many public health officials express concern about a link between dietary saturated fat and increased risk of heart disease.
-There are some researchers who claim there is cause for reducing saturated fat consumption.
-But read carefully the reports they cite.
-Note the population being discussed (generally middle-aged non-athletes) and the magnitude of the effect (slight).
+But those links only pop-up among certain populations (generally middle-aged non-athletes) and even there the magnitude of the effect is slight.

-For instance, a 2015 Cochrane meta-analysis did find a small benefit associated with swapping out some saturated fat and replacing it with polyunsaturated fats, but the benefit was limited to those with bad cholesterol profiles.
-It was only the sicker, older study participants that received the slightest benefit, and only on one indicator – the frequency of heart disease.
-By the way, reducing saturated fat intake did not reduce the rate of DEATH from heart disease.
-That’s confusing.
-But typical of a larger pattern in dietary studies where ‘small effect’ and ‘no effect’ can seem indistinguishable.
+For instance, a 2015 Cochrane meta-analysis did find a small benefit associated with swapping out some saturated fat and replacing it with polyunsaturated fats, but it was only the sicker, older study participants that received the slightest benefit, and only on one indicator – the frequency of heart disease.

 Finally, for teenage female athletes, there’s reason to believe that a higher level of saturated fat intake is beneficial.